-If your double vision doesn't go away on its own it is very important that your eye doctor knows so that they can make sure there is no other cause for your double vision.
-If your double vision persists and there is no other cause, it is possible to realign your eyes using prisms built into your glasses or glasses with plain lenses in, or with eye muscle surgery.
+If your double vision doesn't go away on its own it is very important that your healthcare professional knows so that they can make sure there is no other cause for your double vision.
+If your double vision persists and there is no other cause, it is possible to realign your eyes using prisms built into your glasses or glasses with plain lenses in.
 This will be discussed with you further.